MyTooliT/ICOc/Documentation/Tutorials.md

 ## Command Line Usage of ICOc

 The ICOc program accepts optional command line arguments at startup.
+This way you can set default values for often used options.
+If you specify

+- the name or
+- Bluetooth address

-This way you can use the tool without the interactive user interface, which allows you to automate the measurement process.
+of an STH, then you can even use ICOc without any user interaction, since in this case the program will immediately connect to the specified STH and start the measurement process.

+### Available Options

 To show the available command line options you can use the option `-h`:

 ```sh
 icoc -h